mongodb-developer/status-page-blazor-server-app/tutorial/tutorial_status_page_part1.md

 </table>
 ```

-Our final (mocked) status page for this tutorial:
+Here’s our final (mocked) status page for this tutorial:

 ![Mocked Status Page](images/mocked_status_page.png)

 ## Your turn!

-While this was just a first step in creating the status page, we've got our first layer done, the UI!
+While this was just a first step in creating the status page, we've got our first layer done: the UI!

-Now it's time for you to head over to https://github.com/mongodb-developer/status-page-blazor-server-app and download the code for this tutorial and play around whith it.
+Now it's time for you to head over to [Github](https://github.com/mongodb-developer/status-page-blazor-server-app), download the code for this tutorial, and play around with it.
 Kudos if you've coded along right away!
-Change the look of the status page, add more pages or head over to the [Blazor documentation](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) to find out even more about it.
+Change the look of the status page, add more pages, or head over to the [Blazor documentation](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) to find out even more about it.

 If you have any questions at any point, please tweet [@dominicfrei](https://twitter.com/dominicfrei) or come visit us in the [MongoDB Developer Community Forums](https://www.mongodb.com/community/forums/)!